smbape/node-umd-builder/README.md

 Transform stylus files into stylesheet files.

-I don't remember why I created that since there is [stylus-brunch](https://github.com/brunch/stylus-brunch) that does the same job.
+I don't remember why I created this since there is [stylus-brunch](https://github.com/brunch/stylus-brunch) that does the same job.

 ```coffeescript
 exports.config =